iocoop/policies/Bylaws.md

 ### Section 6.07.
 Contents of Notice.

-The notice shall state the place, date, and time of the meeting.
+The notice shall state the place, date, and time of the meeting, and the means of electronic transmission by and to the corporation, or electronic video screen communication, if any, by which members may participate in that meeting.
 The notice of a regular meeting shall state any matters that the Board of Directors, at the time of giving notice, intends to present for action by the members.
 The notice of a special meeting shall state the general nature of the business to be transacted.
 The notice of any meeting at which Directors are to be elected shall include the names of all nominees at the time of giving notice.

 ### Section 6.08.
 Waivers, Consents, and Approvals.